danieljovin17/Pong-Game-in-Jack/README.md

 Step-By-Step Setup:
 1. Download Pong folder to your local directory.
-2. Upload Pong folder to https://nand2tetris.github.io/web-ide/compiler by clicking on the folder icon in the top left.
+2. Upload Pong folder to https://nand2tetris.github.io/web-ide/compiler by clicking on the folder icon on the top left.
 3. Compile and Run.
 4. Click on 'Enable Keyboard'
 5. For optimal playing experience, increase the speed by 1 click.
 6. Click on Run (Double Forward Symbol).

 Controls:

   Move Left - <-

   Move Right - ->

   Quit - Shift+Q